mistersouza/ayrton-senna/README.md

 ### wireframe

-_We've opted for Balsamiq software to design responsive layouts.
+● We've opted for Balsamiq software to design responsive layouts.
 These wireframes provide a clear site structure and organized content layout.

 ![Wireframe screenshot](assets/images/readme/memorial-wireframe.webp)

 ### Color Scheme

-_We've chosen a grayscale color scheme during the initial design phase to prioritize content structure and the user experience.
+● We've chosen a grayscale color scheme during the initial design phase to prioritize content structure and the user experience.
 Accent colors will be selected after conducting comprehensive UX research to ensure they effectively enhance the overall design and user interaction.

 ![Grayscale color scheme](assets/images/readme/memorial-color-scheme.webp)

 ### Typography

-_We've opted for a single font family to maintain a sleek and uniform design foundation.
+● We've opted for a single font family to maintain a sleek and uniform design foundation.
 However, our forward-looking strategy includes exploring custom fonts down the road.
 This exploration will come after conducting extensive UX research, refining our business objectives, and forging strong partnerships.
 Our aim is to enhance the website's uniqueness and user experience by selecting fonts that align seamlessly with our design and audience preferences.

 + Montserrat
   + Thin